zhiyuan0609/G2CTN/README.md

 # 👉 NOTE
 This repo is implementation for G2CTN in pytorch.🔥
 # 🌀 Introduction
 G2CTN's GS-GL module innovatively combines convolutional local feature extraction with Transformer-based global modeling.
 Its Group Sampling Strategy (GSS) integrates FPS and VPS to capture multi-scale geometric features.
-The architecture employs GSF blocks for local geometry analysis and GLF blocks with PVA/GLA attention for global context, effectively addressing point cloud sparsity while preserving both detailed and structural information.
+The architecture employs GSF blocks for local geometry analysis and GLF blocks with PVA/GLA attention for global context, effectively addressing point cloud sparsity while preserving both detailed and structural information.💥